saschanaz/types-web/README.md

 ### When should a DOM API be included here?

-A feature is considered highly experimental if a DOM API lacks mulitple implementations or a formal specification from W3C or WHATWG.
-Such feature belongs on [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped#readme).
+A feature is considered highly experimental if a DOM API lacks multiple implementations or a formal specification from W3C or WHATWG.
+Such a feature belongs on [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped#readme).
 When it gets multiple implementations and a proper specification, it can be added here and removed from DefinitelyTyped.